-Then click 'Browse' button and select a QIF file.
+Then click the 'Browse' button and select a QIF file.

 A QIF file has Account Name, as part of QIF file.
 When you are using ProperSoft converter you have to enter that Account Name before converting to QIF file.
-In these case, we have Checking Account and we enter Account Name, as Checking.
+In this case, we have a Checking Account and we enter Account Name, as Checking.

 All transactions are successfully imported.
-Click 'Done' button.
+Click the 'Done' button.